- Looking to expand your VST library but short on cash?

 Nova is best used as a mixing tool with careful consideration for how the settings apply to the specific input as opposed to just another tone enhancer or secret ingredient.

 Free multiband compressors are hard to come by regardless of quality, compatibility and visual style.
-Somehow, Tokyo Dawn Labs have managed to excel in all these areas, providing a spectacular free plugin that deserves a place in anyone’s collection.
+Somehow, Tokyo Dawn Labs have managed to excel in all these areas, providing a spectacular free EQ plugin that deserves a place in anyone’s collection.

 For those that want to push things even further, TDL offers another premium edition that gives you a total of 6 bands, plus advanced frequency matching.